 We assume the time-inhomogeneous Galton-Watson tree $\T$ to be supercritical (the number of individuals alive at generation $n$ grows exponentially fast).
 In order to simplify the presentation we assume that the number of children of each individual is always at least 1.
 We take interest in the maximal displacement at time $n$ of $(\T,V)$, defined by

-When the reproduction law does not depend on the time, the asymptotic behaviour of $M_n$ has been thoroughly investigated.
+When the reproduction law does not depend on the time, the asymptotic behavior of $M_n$ has been thoroughly investigated.
 Hammersley \cite{Ham74}, Kingman \cite{Kin75} and Biggins \cite{Big76} proved that $M_n$ grows at a ballistic speed $v$.
-Addario-Berry and Reed \cite{ABR09} and Hu and Shi \cite{HuS09} proved the second order of this asymptotics is a negative logarithmic correction in probability.
+Addario-Berry and Reed \cite{ABR09} and Hu and Shi \cite{HuS09} proved the second order of this asymptotic is a negative logarithmic correction in probability.
 Aïdékon \cite{Aid13} obtained the convergence in law for $M_n-vn+c\log n$, for the correctly chosen constant $c$.

-Some recent articles study the effects of a time-inhomogeneous environment the asymptotic behaviour of $M_n$.
-Fang and Zeitouni \cite{FaZ12a} introduced a branching random walk of length $n$ in which individuals have two children moving independently from their parent's position, with law $\calN(0,\sigma_1^2)$ before time $n/2$ and law $\calN(0,\sigma^2_2)$ afterwards.
+Some recent articles study the effects of a time-inhomogeneous environment on the asymptotic behavior of $M_n$.
+Fang and Zeitouni \cite{FaZ12a} introduced a branching random walk of length $n$ in which individuals have two children moving independently from their parent's position, with law $\calN(0,\sigma_1^2)$ before time $n/2$ and law $\calN(0,\sigma^2_2)$ between times $n/2$ and~$n$.
 They proved that for this model, the maximal displacement is again given by a first ballistic order, logarithmic correction plus stochastically bounded fluctuations.